HumanCompatibleAI/human_aware_rl/README.md

 To play the game with trained agents, you can use [Overcooked-Demo](https://github.com/HumanCompatibleAI/overcooked-demo).

+For more information about the Overcooked-AI environment, check out [this](https://github.com/HumanCompatibleAI/overcooked_ai) repo.

 ## Installation

 When cloning the repository, make sure you also clone the submodules: